- The fundamental principle is to

 jacket then could be designed for assembly and manipulation on site by

-gantry, installed and packed with lead, with no requirement for handling
+gantry, installed and packed with lead, with no need to handle

-the total piston mass by any means other than fluid pressure.
+the total piston mass by any means other than fluid pressure, and only after it is installed.

 - The lead segments might be designed so that once